ilnprj/UserInterfaceSystem/README.md

   - Sends id the desired window to the WindowAgregator.
 - **Close**:
   - Automaticly add event "Close Window" to parent Window Button.
+- **PanelsWindow**:
+  - Modular extension for the Window component.
+You can enter the prefab of the panel or any other interface object in it.
+  - The general idea is that elements that are repeated in windows can be stored in a pool and transferred from one window to another.

 ##### Extensions:
 - **Drag'n'Drop Module**: